Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 $ python -m pip install -U pip #Upgrade pip
 $ pip install .
 ```
 - Note: Make sure all installations are working correctly by running the tests.
+You can do this by running the pytest command in the repository root folder.

 ### Alternative
 ```shell